cd33/cd33_contracts/README.md

 # cd33_contracts
+## Description
+* Suite de contracts développé par mes soins, que j'espère utile pour d'autres développeurs
+* Contract suite developed by me, which I hope will be useful for other developers

 ## En cours de développement / Under development
-Attention ! les contracts sont en phase de developpement, ils n'ont pas encore été testés
+* Attention !
+Les contracts sont en phase de developpement, ils n'ont pas encore tous été testés

-Warning !
-The contracts are in the development phase, they have not yet been tested
+* Warning !
+The contracts are in the development phase, they have not yet all been tested

-## Description
-Suite de contracts développé par mes soins, que j'espère utile pour d'autres développeurs

-Contract suite developed by me, which I hope will be useful for other developers

-## !!!
-TODO !!!
+## TODO
-* Vesting ERC721 & ERC1155
-* TESTS DE CHACUN (classics and security)
+* TESTS DE CHAQUE CONTRAT (classics and security)

 ## ERC721A
 * Whitelist/merkleTree